feradauto/nlp4sg/README.md

 [Task 2: UN SDG Classifier](https://github.com/feradauto/nlp4sg/tree/main/sg_match)  <br/>
 [Task 3: Task and Method identification](https://github.com/feradauto/nlp4sg/tree/main/sg_information_extraction) <br/>

-This includes the preprocessing of the data, training and evaluation for task 1, and the evaluation of other models for tasks 2 and 3.
+These folders include the preprocessing of the data, training and evaluation for task 1, and the evaluation of other models for tasks 2 and 3.